ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/quick-reference.md

 | All | `keywords` | MUST | Keyword properties must use the [keywords] property | [source](contextual-entities#subjects--keywords)
 | All | `temporalCoverage` | SHOULD | Should be present if the entity is associated with a time period | implicit!! [source](contextual-entities#time)
 | Thumbnail (File) | usage | MUST | Must be present in the BagIt manifest if in a [_Bagged RO-Crate_](appendix/implementation-notes#adding-ro-crate-to-bagit) | this is a weird one too... actually more structural. [source](contextual-entities#thumbnails)

+* Directory hierarchies MAY be represented with nested [Dataset] _Data Entities_
+* a directory containing a set of files _MAY_ be described using a `Dataset` _Data Entity_ that encapsulates the files with a `description` property that explains the contents.
+* care must be taken to express any relative paths using `/` separator, correct casing, and escape special characters like space (`%20`) and percent (`%25`)
+* the _RO-Crate Metadata Document_ is always UTF-8
+* If `contentUrl` has more than one value, then a checker service SHOULD try each provided value until one resolves and returns a correct [contentSize].
+* Additional care SHOULD be taken to improve persistence and long-term preservation of web resources included in an RO-Crate, as they can be more difficult to archive or move along with the _RO-Crate Root_, and may change intentionally or unintentionally, leaving the RO-Crate with incomplete or outdated information.
+* File Data Entries with an `@id` URI outside the _RO-Crate Root_ SHOULD at the time of RO-Crate creation be directly downloadable by a simple non-interactive retrieval (e.g. HTTP GET) of a single data stream, permitting redirections and HTTP/HTTPS authentication

 ## Contextual Entities